-- Plastic pipe MUST NOT be used, as it will not withstand the high temperature and pressure of the closed circuit fluid generated by the solar collectors under stagnation conditions.
-Failure of plastic pipe can lead to the release of high temperature heating fluid and cause damage. - There MUST BE a continuous fall of a minimum 10° in the pipe work from the solar Hiline storage tank to the solar collectors.
-The highest point of the solar cold pipe and solar hot pipe must be where they connect to the solar Hiline storage tank, otherwise thermosiphoning will not occur. - The solar water heater is to be isolated during the testing and commissioning of the heated water reticulation system in a building in accordance with Clause 9.3 (a) of AS/NZS 3500.4:2021.
+- Plastic pipe MUST NOT be used, as it will not withstand the high temperature and pressure of the closed circuit fluid (indirect system) and water (direct system) generated by the solar collectors under stagnation conditions.
+Failure of plastic pipe can lead to the release of high temperature closed circuit fluid and water and cause severe water damage and flooding. - There MUST BE a continuous fall of a minimum 10° in the pipe work from the thermosiphon solar storage tank to the solar collectors.
+The highest point of the solar cold pipe and solar hot pipe must be where they connect to the thermosiphon solar storage tank, otherwise thermosiphoning will not occur. - The solar water heater is to be isolated during the testing and commissioning of the heated water reticulation system in a building, in accordance with Clause 9.3 (a) of AS/NZS 3500.4:2021.